IUPUI graduate processes are guided by clear policies to ensure quality, consistency, and efficiency among graduate programs.

 Administration of Graduate Programs

-Graduate programs at IUPUI that offer degrees conferred by the Indiana University Graduate School or Purdue University Graduaate School comply with the policies stated in the University Graduate School Bulletin.
-Go to the bulletin »
+Graduate programs at IUPUI that offer degrees conferred by the Indiana University Graduate School or Purdue University Graduate School comply with the policies stated in the University Graduate School Bulletin.
+Read more about the bulletin »

 Confidentiality of Student Records

 No personal information is ever shared with any third party not associated with IUPUI, IU, or Purdue.
 Any information shared with other university agencies is for statistical purposes only.
 Personal information will only be shared with other university agencies at the user's request.
 The Office of the Registrar’s website explains the policy in detail.
 Go to the registrar »